duo-labs/sharedsignals/docs/decoding-sets.md

 with the ES256 algorithm for maximum security.

 ## Retrieving the JWKS
-To decode the SET in the response above, we need to get the transmitter's JWKS (JSON Web Key Set):
+To decode SETs from a transmitter, we need the transmitter's JWKS (JSON Web Key Set):
 ```py
 sse_config_response = requests.get(
     'https://transmitter.most-secure.com/.well-known/sse-configuration')